12 powerful Xero integrations & add-ons to grow your business

 Read how Spendesk’s Xero integration works in full.

-Receipt Bank for Xero
+Dext for Xero

-Receipt Bank is a “pre-accounting” tool that helps accountants and companies collect all the important paperwork that comes with expenses.
+Dext is a “pre-accounting” tool that helps accountants and companies collect all the important paperwork that comes with expenses.
 It collects and stores receipts, bills, invoices, and bank statements in one place.
 And since all of these are essential for bookkeeping, it’s even better that it integrates with Xero.

 How it works